paldhous/ucb/2015/dataviz/md_raw/class5.md

 - `issued` The date the letter was issued.
 - `office` The FDA office that sent the letter.

 The dates are in the format `YYYY-MM-DD`.
-I strongly advise converting dates into this format for all of your data processing work, as it is an international standard, widely understood by data analysis software including SQLite.
+I advise converting dates into this format for all of your data processing work, as it is an international standard, widely understood by data analysis software including SQLite.
 If your date/time also includes the time of day, use one of the following standard formats:

 `YYYY-MM-DD HH:MM:SS`

 `YYYY-MM-DDTHH:MM:SS`

 Return to the database, and create a table into which to import the data.
-Select `Table>Create Table` from the top menu, and `Select File`.
-You will need to change the `Format` at the dialog box from `CSV Files` to `All Files` to import a file with a `.txt` extension.
+Select `Table>Create Table` from the top menu.

 Now fill in the import dialog box as follows: